WE ARE IN GOOD HAND

 Hands of Selfishness

-Sometimes we have this, when we pray, we only pray for ourselves or the people among our circles.
+Sometimes we have this, when we pray, we only pray for ourselves or the people in our circles.

 These are the hands who always ask but don’t’ know how to give.

 Selfish hands are close hands.
-It opens only when it wanted to received but closes immediately afterwards.
+It opens only when it wanted to receive but closes immediately afterward.

-I have learned that to catch a monkey in India, the native use a coconut.
+I have learned that to catch a monkey in India, the natives use a coconut.
 A whole coconut slightly opened with peanut inside.

 Hands of Judgment & Condemnation

-These are hand that always pointing out to others.
+These are hands that always pointing out to others.

-“It is not my mistakes.
+“It is not my mistake.
 It is his mistake”.

-How many times we judge others the way we look at them?
-Considering ourselves more oh highly regards in terms of our stature, that we have a better work, that we are more educated, that we have more influence that we are wealthier and others are less fortunate.
+How many times do we judge others the way we look at them?
+Considering ourselves more oh highly regards in terms of our stature, that we have a better work, that we are more educated, that we have more influence than we are wealthier and others are less fortunate.

-These are those who look into the color of other’s skin and regard highly of himself better than his neighbors.
+These are those who look into the color of others’ skin and regard themselves better than their neighbors.

-When we point our finger to someone, remember three of our fingers are pointing on us and the thumb pointed upward.
+When we point our finger to someone, remember three of our fingers are pointing at us and the thumb is pointed upward.

 Hands of Punishment & Pain

-Hands gesture that cause pain physically.
-The victims usually are the battered wife, maltreated maids and servants, abused children, tortured detainees and prisoners….
+Hands gesture that causes pain physically.
+The victims usually are the battered wife, maltreated maids and servants, abused children, tortured detainees, and prisoners….

-These are hand that always inflict pain and hurt others not only physically but also emotionally.
+These are hands that always inflict pain and hurt others not only physically but also emotionally.

 Hurt emotions are difficult to heal rather than the wound inflicted by physical means.

-These are people who hurt others by their careless words and actions.
-They don’t care if they hurt other feelings or not.
+These are people who hurt others with their careless words and actions.
+They don’t care if they hurt others’ feelings or not.
 People who are not sensitive to the feeling of others.